top of page

 Undergraduate Research Assistant

-Danielle Badoe is a junior undergraduate student majoring in Psychology (B.S) with minors in Biology and Natural Resource Conservation.
+Danielle Badoe is a senior undergraduate student majoring in Psychology (B.S) with minors in Biology and Natural Resource Conservation.
 Her research interests include how trauma and PTSD from adolescence inform the development of mental health disorders, the effects of biology on mental health, and lastly the impact of racial trauma on the mental health of people in minority groups.
 Aside from this lab, Danielle also works as a Residents Assistant on campus, a Recovery Bridger at a group home for adults with mental health disorders, and is an ADRAP student.
 Danielle is involved as a board member for various student organizations on campus including: She is Goals, as vice president, as well as Day By Day University, a podcast that advocates the importance of maintaining healthy mental health habits as POC college students, in which she serves as co-host and secretary.
 In her free time she enjoys activities such as thrifting, rollerskating, listening to music/podcasts, hiking, and spending time with family and friends.
 She hopes to gain hands-on experience from this lab that will inform her future work as a clinical psychologist.

 She can be contacted at: dbadoe@umass.edu